Hugos68/routerunner-api/README.md

   ```
   bun run drizzle:seed
   ```
-  Note: Once seeded there are 3 registered users, `driver`, `planner` and `admin`.
+  Note: Once seeded there are 3 registered users with usernames: `driver`, `planner` and `admin`.
 They all share the same password which is: `1234567890`.

 - Open Drizzle Studio:
   ```